baselinejs/ts-pnp-jest/README.md

   "lint-staged": { "**/*.{js,ts}": [ "yarn dlx eslint --quiet --fix" ] }
 ```

-For Visual Studio Code, your `<project>.code-workspace` file should include the following settings:
+To use Yarn 2.x PnP in Visual Studio Code, your `<project>.code-workspace` file should include the following settings:

 ```json
         "settings": {